geoblacklight/docs-archive/docs/hardware_recommendations.md

 # Hardware Recommendations

 Running GeoBlacklight in production has modest hardware requirements.
-Your local IT system administrators and DevOps personnel will be critial in shaping your deployment environment.
+Your local IT system administrators and DevOps personnel will be critical in shaping your deployment environment.

 ## Example Production Environments